OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/datepicker/datepicker.md

 # How to use the Date Picker UI Pattern

+You can use the Date Picker UI Pattern to allow users to select a single date using a calendar.
+The Date Picker Pattern is based on the [flatpickr](https://flatpickr.js.org/) library.
+For more advanced options, you can refer to this library.

 In this example, the user selects a date from the calendar, the date is saved in a variable and then displayed in an input widget.

 1. In Service Studio, in the Toolbox, search for `Date Picker`.